Siege of Babylon Fortress: Surrender of Thebaid (Southeastern Egypt)

-Later, on Cyrus’s request, ‘Amr sent ten officers led by Ubadah ibn al-Samit.
-When Cyrus saw Ubadah, who was black, he exclaimed 'Take away that black man: I can have no discussion with him.'
-But the Arabs explained that Ubadah was one of their most trusted leaders, that ‘Amr had personally commissioned him, and that they treat black men equally.
-Ubadah then explained 'There are a thousand blacks, as black as myself, among our companions.
-I and they would be ready each to meet and fight a hundred enemies together.
-We live only to fight for God, and to follow His will.
-We care nought for wealth, so long as we have wherewithal to stay our hunger and to clothe our bodies.
-This world is nought to us, the world is all.'
-Moved by his piety, Cyrus turned to his companions and said 'Do you hear this?
-I much fear that God has sent these men to devastate the world,' and then to Ubadah 'I have listened, good sir, to your account of yourself and your comrades, and I understand why your arms so far have ailed.
+Later, at Cyrus’s request, ‘Amr sent ten officers led by Ubadah ibn al-Samit.
+When Cyrus saw Ubadah, who was black, he exclaimed, 'Take away that black man: I can have no discussion with him.'
+But the Arabs explained that Ubadah was one of their most trusted leaders, that ‘Amr had personally commissioned him, and that they treat Black men equally.
+Ubadah then explained, 'There are a thousand Blacks, as black as myself, among our companions.
+I and they would be ready, each to meet and fight a hundred enemies together.
+We live only to fight for God and to follow His will.
+We care naught for wealth, so long as we have the wherewithal to sate our hunger and to clothe our bodies.
+This world is nought to us; the world is all.'
+Moved by his piety, Cyrus turned to his companions and said, "Do you hear this?
+I much fear that God has sent these men to devastate the world,' and then to Ubadah, 'I have listened, good sir, to your account of yourself and your comrades, and I understand why your arms so far have failed.
 I know too that the Romans have failed by caring overmuch for earthly things.
 But now they are preparing to send against you immense numbers of well-armed battalions.
 Resistance will be hopeless.
-But for the sake of peace, we will agree to pay sum of money at the rate of two dinârs a head for every man in the Arab army, a hundred dinârs for your commander, and a thousand for your Caliph, on condition that you return to your own country.'
-Ubadah replied, 'Do not deceive yourselves.
+But for the sake of peace, we will agree to pay a sum of money at the rate of two dinars a head for every man in the Arab army, a hundred dinars for your commander, and a thousand for your Caliph, on the condition that you return to your own country. ' Ubadah replied, 'Do not deceive yourselves.
 We are not afraid of your numbers.
 Our greatest desire is to meet the Romans in battle.
 If we conquer them, it is well; if not, then we receive the good things of the world to come.
-Our prayer is for martyrdom in the cause of Islam, not for safe return to wife and children.
-Our small numbers cause us no fear; for it is written in the Book, 'Many a time hath a small company overcome a great host, by the will of God."
+Our prayer is for martyrdom in the cause of Islam, not for a safe return to our wife and children.
+Our small numbers cause us no fear, for it is written in the Book, 'Many a time hath a small company overcome a great host, by the will of God."
 Understand, therefore, that we can accept no terms save one of the three conditions which we are ordered by the Caliph to offer you.'